fedemelo/MSAPI/README.md

 ## Code Quality

 Before each commit, the code is automatically formatted, linted, and tested using a pre-commit hook.
-After each push, the unit tests are run on GitHub Actions and the code is scanned by SonarCloud.
+After each push, the code is scanned by SonarCloud.

 [Access SonarCloud here](https://sonarcloud.io/summary/overall?id=fedemelo_MSAPI).